Publication

 May 12, 2025

 Moving a smart home from cloud-dependent services to local control using Home Assistant and local AI processing dramatically improves reliability, eliminates privacy concerns around always-listening microphones, and gives homeowners complete ownership of their automation logic.
-The migration requires upfront effort but results in a system that works even when your internet drops.
+For physicians who work from home, the argument goes beyond convenience: a cloud-dependent home has the same single-point-of-failure architecture as a cloud-dependent EHR, and the case for local resilience is one doctors have been making about clinical systems for a decade.

 The Breaking Point

 I had been reading about Home Assistant for over a year.
 The concept: run an open-source platform on local hardware, keep all logic on your own network, eliminate cloud dependency.
-I ordered a used mini PC, a Zigbee coordinator stick, and a Z-Wave dongle.
-Total hardware cost was about $180.
+I ordered a used Intel NUC (NUC11PAHi5, 16GB RAM, 256GB NVMe), a SONOFF Zigbee 3.0 USB Dongle Plus, and a Zooz 700 Series Z-Wave stick.
+Total hardware cost was about $280.
+The NUC idles at roughly 12-15 watts -- about the same as a laptop charger.
+Over a year, that is approximately $15-20 in electricity, less than a single month of the cloud subscriptions it replaced.

 What surprised me most was speed.
-When a Zigbee command travels six inches to a local coordinator, the light responds in under 100 milliseconds.
-Cloud round-trips add the awkward half-second delay that makes smart homes feel like a gimmick.
+When a Zigbee command travels six inches from a device to a local coordinator, the light responds in under 100 milliseconds.
+I measured this with a high-speed camera during setup out of pure curiosity.
+Cloud round-trips, by contrast, add 300 to 800 milliseconds of latency depending on server load and network conditions -- that awkward half-second delay that makes smart homes feel like a gimmick rather than infrastructure.
+The difference is not subtle.
+It is the difference between flipping a physical switch and asking permission from a server farm in another state.

 Running Local Voice and AI